Welcome to the Geological Society of Minnesota

 Recordings of some past GSM lectures are available on the Geological Society of Minnesota YouTube channel.
 Subscribe to this channel for updates.

-Next Seminar: Monday, March 25, 2024
+Next Seminar: Monday, October 28, 2024

-Lecture start time 7:00 PM CT
+Lecture start time 7:00 PM CT.

 Minnesota's Geology Markers